Client: Tim Riordan, City Manager

 Folio Design Haus

-Retired City Manager wanted to honor the Public Servants he had worked with during his professional life.
-Initially the idea of a sculpture was put out: my response to the brief was conceptually what we ended up with.
-The committee and I worked out the specific details regarding quotes, layout, fonts, siting, etc. I proposed using an Air Force granite surface plate: 8 ft. hi. x 6.5 ft. w. x 16″d.
+Retired City Manager Tim Riordan wanted to honor the Public Servants he had worked with during his professional life.
+Initially the idea was to create a sculpture.
+Riordan and his committee liked my design since it was a sculpture and it included a place to sit and quotes to read.
+The committee and I worked out the specific details regarding quotes, layout, fonts, etc. I proposed using an Air Force granite surface plate: 8 ft. hi. x 6.5 ft. w. x 16″d.